 If you’re looking to call someone who lives in the same region as you, you won’t have to enter the area digits before you make the phone call – you simply enter the last eight numbers.

-How to get an Australian landline number
+How to get a landline phone number in Australia

 Most of us now use mobile phones instead of landlines as a way to keep in contact with others.
-All Australian mobile phone numbers begin with the digits ’04’, regardless of the location, telco provider, or network, followed by individual numbers, meaning Australian mobile phone numbers will look like this:
+All Australian mobile phone numbers begin with the digits ’04’, regardless of the location, telco provider, or network, followed by individual numbers, meaning mobile phone numbers in Australia will look like this:

 - 04xx xxx xxx